Related: 4 Quick and Easy Suhoor Recipes

 9. Avoid excessive time on the Internet and hangouts.
 This includes parties that deter you from going to taraweeh and making dua before iftar, binging hours of Netflix, and constantly scrolling social media.
 If it helps, keep your phone in a drawer in a different part of your house while you worship or study.
 Talking to friends is essential in quarantine, so set time aside to do that, but not to the point where it’s distracting you from making the most of this month.

 10. Read 4 pages of Quran with meaning after each prayer to finish one Juz a day, and Insha’Allah the entire Quran by the end of the month.
 I’ve made it a goal to finish the English translation this month so that I can refresh my understanding of it.
+Note: Although finishing the Quran is a great goal to have, if it’s overwhelming, reading even a page a day is incredible progress if you didn’t before.
+Do what works best for you so you stick with these habits even after Ramadan.

 11. Surround yourself with people who want to learn new things this month.
 Gather a small group of people who want to grow during this month too.
 Have 30 minute daily video calls to go over Quran translations, have a community dua, listen to a short lecture and discuss, or do a group athkar.
 You can switch it up daily, but the point is to keep each other accountable.
 One of the perks of having daily meetups is even if your day gets busy, at least you will have this 30 minutes of worship locked down for the day.